 The Purpose of the Brennan Clinic

-The Brennan Center Public Policy Advocacy Clinic is a semester-long fieldwork clinic designed to teach public policy reform strategies in the context of the real world campaigns that form the core of the Brennan Center’s work.
-The Clinic will be taught by lawyers from the Brennan Center.
-In recognition of the fact that multi-strategy lawyering is increasingly necessary for dealing with societal inequities, including unjust laws and policies, the Brennan Center for Justice and the Clinical Law Program of New York University School of Law combine efforts to promote the rigorous study of public policy advocacy.
+The Brennan Center Public Policy Advocacy Clinic is a semester-long fieldwork clinic designed to teach public policy reform strategies in the context of the real-world campaigns that form the core of the Brennan Center’s work.
+Lawyers from the Brennan Center will teach the clinic.
+In recognition of the fact that multi-strategy lawyering is increasingly necessary for dealing with societal inequities, including unjust laws and policies, the Brennan Center for Justice and the Clinical Law Program of New York University School of Law combine efforts to promote the rigorous study of multi-faceted advocacy.
 The aim is to understand and master the broad range of strategies and skills relied on by advocates seeking to change public policy.

-In both the Fall 2013 and Spring 2014 semesters, the Clinic’s work will be closely organized around the activities of the Brennan Center, which are divided among three program areas: Democracy (elections and voting rights, money in politics, fair courts, redistricting and responsive government), Justice (access to civil legal aid, mass incarceration and racial justice reform, and promoting community-oriented defense), and Liberty and National Security (civil liberties issues related to counterterrorism, police surveillance, and national security; content moderation issues related to free expression and disparate impact).
-The work in each of these program areas is described more fully in the Program Descriptions section below.
+In both the Fall 2022 and Spring 2023 semesters, the Clinic’s work will be closely organized around the activities of the Brennan Center, which are divided among three program areas: Democracy (elections and voting rights, federal reform, election security, money in politics, fair courts, and redistricting), Justice (mass incarceration), and Liberty and National Security (civil liberties issues related to counterterrorism, police surveillance, and national security; content moderation issues related to free expression and disparate impact).
+The work in each of these areas is described more fully in the Program Descriptions section below.
 However, it may not be possible to place students in each program area given the size of the clinic and programmatic needs.